urbit/developers.urbit.org/content/guides/core/hoon-school/G-trees.md

 ### Tuples as Trees

 What we've been calling a running cell would more conventionally be named a _tuple_, so we'll switch to that syntax now that the idea is more familiar.
-Basically its a cell series which doesn't necessarily end in `~`.
+Basically it's a cell series which doesn't necessarily end in `~`.

 Given the cell `[1 2 3 4 ~]` (or equivalently `~[1 2 3 4]`, an irregular form for a null-terminated tuple or list), what tree address does each value occupy?